desmid/mview/doc/Sphinx/source/install/unix.rst

 Site administrator for multiple users
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-You can use the ``install.pl`` script as above, or install manually:
+You can use the installer method above, or install manually:

+If installing manually, you unpack the archive and edit the MView program by hand, then add its folder to ``PATH``.

 1. Save the archive to your software area, for example, ``/usr/local``, then uncompress and extract it::